 Mineral Resources (Sustainable Development) Act 1990: Guidelines issued under s 15(1BB) and s 120A for the Description of a Mineral Resource in a Mining Licence or Retention Licence Application

-The following guidelines are issued by the Minister for Energy and Resources, and Minister responsible for administering the Mineral Resources (Sustainable Development) Act 1990 (the Act) under section 120A of the Act for the purposes of section 15(1BB) of the Act.
+The following guidelines were issued on 12 February 2012 by the Minister for Energy and Resources, and Minister responsible for administering the Mineral Resources (Sustainable Development) Act 1990 (the Act) under section 120A of the Act for the purposes of section 15(1BB) of the Act.
 These guidelines apply to mining licence and retention licence applications.
 To avoid doubt, these guidelines do not apply to exploration licence or prospecting licence applications.

 The Act provides for mining, retention, exploration and prospecting licence application requirements.
 As of 1 February 2012, section 15(1BB) of the Act provides that an application for a mining licence (other than an infrastructure mining licence) or a retention licence must describe, in accordance with guidelines issued by the Minister for Energy and Resources, a mineral resource.
 Section 120A of the Act further provides that the Minister may, from time to time, issue guidelines relating to any of the objectives or purposes of this Act or the regulations made under this Act.

 The applicant is required to submit a mineralisation report, which demonstrates a mineral resource, with the licence application.
 This is only required if the mineral resource described in the licence application is not already being mined from the land that is the subject of the application.
 The mineralisation report must be prepared by a competent person (see section 15(1BA) - (1BG) of the Act).